wenkailiang/2d-reactive-ns/README.md

 Progress:

-Now work on the kinetics
+Now work on the kinetics of

 1 reaction rate calculation